Mixing Text and Image in SwiftUI

 VStack {

-let logo = Image("logo") // logo is an 80 x 28 size image, by default, the height of the title is 28
+let logo = Image("logo") // logo is an 80 x 28 size image, with the default height for title being 28

 .font(.title)